Updated: May 12, 2022

 If errors in the analysis occur the impact will almost certainly mean some kind of financial loss for the rice mill that goes essentially unnoticed.
 Every percentage point makes a difference.
 For example, when measuring the total chalky content in a sample, every 0.1% results in a change of 1RMB per ton paid for the incoming rice.
 The same factoring applies to the measurement of broken kernels and the level of heavy chalkiness in a sample.
 It is not unusual to see variations between even highly trained and experienced technicians of up to 2% and variations in specific measurements of chalkiness are typically even higher.
 Consequently, a mill could be paying 20 RMB per ton more than the real value of the shipment.
 When a mill is processing 375,000 tons of rice per year these losses can be very significant to the profitability of the mill.

-The solution: Vibe QM3 Rice Analyser
+The solution: Vibe QM3 Rice Analyzer

-Using the Rice Analyser the incoming quality control (IQC) process is able to accurately and quickly determine any variations in the homogeneity of the bulk material as well as being able to identify the levels of damaged kernels and identify levels of chalkiness and yellowing.
+While using a digital rice analyzer, the incoming quality control (IQC) process is able to accurately and quickly determine any variations in the homogeneity of the bulk material as well as being able to identify the levels of damaged kernels and identify levels of chalkiness and yellowing.

 As a result, IQC departments and rice mills are provided with an invaluable ‘expert’ inspection and analysis instrument that overcomes the limitations of subjectivity and speed that are evident in manual inspection methods.
-Furthermore, the superior resolution of the optical system in the QM3 provides higher levels of accuracy and reproducibility of results when compared with other instruments available in the market today.
+Furthermore, the superior resolution of the optical system in the Vibe QM3 provides higher levels of accuracy and reproducible of results when compared with other instruments available in the market today.